Michelle Paver

 Michelle Paver (born 7 September 1960) is a British novelist.
-She is best known for her children's historical fantasy series Chronicles of Ancient Darkness, set in prehistoric Europe, which started with Wolf Brother, in 2004.
-It has sold more than 2.5 million copies and has been translated into 30 languages.
+She is known for the children's historical fantasy series Chronicles of Ancient Darkness, set in prehistoric Europe, which began with Wolf Brother in 2004.
+The book has sold more than 2.5 million copies and has been translated into 30 languages.

-Born in Nyasaland (now Malawi), she moved to England as a young child.
-Paver started her career as a lawyer, before becoming a full-time writer.
-She is also the author of the children's series Gods and Warriors, as well as novels for adults, including the Daughters of Eden trilogy and several standalone books.
+Born in Nyasaland (now Malawi), Paver moved to England as a young child.
+She worked as a solicitor before becoming a full-time writer.
+Her other works include the children's series Gods and Warriors, the Daughters of Eden trilogy and several standalone novels for adults.

 Biography

 Early life

-Michelle Paver was born on 7 September 1960, in Blantyre, Nyasaland (now Malawi), to a Belgian mother and South African father.
-Her father ran a newspaper, the Nyasaland Times.
+Michelle Paver was born on 7 September 1960 in Blantyre, Nyasaland (now Malawi), to a Belgian mother and South African father.
+Her father ran the Nyasaland Times.
 In 1963, her family moved to Wimbledon, England.
 She was educated at Wimbledon High School.
-Later, after earning a first-class degree in biochemistry from Lady Margaret Hall, Oxford, she became a solicitor and, after five years, a partner at a City of London law firm.
+After taking a first-class degree in biochemistry at Lady Margaret Hall, Oxford, she became a solicitor and, after five years, a partner at a City of London law firm.

-Paver's father's death in 1996 prompted her to take a one-year sabbatical, during which she travelled around France and America and wrote the first draft of the book, Without Charity.
-She resigned from legal practice soon after her return, to concentrate on writing.
+Paver's father's death in 1996 led her to take a one-year sabbatical, during which she travelled in France and the United States and wrote the first draft of Without Charity.
+She resigned from legal practice soon after her return to write full time.

 Writing career

 Standalone novels

-In 2000, Michelle Paver published her debut adult historical novel, Without Charity (a sweeping tale of betrayal, forbidden love, and family secrets, spanning modern-day London, Edwardian England, and the Boer War), followed by A Place in the Hills (a tale of passion, mystery, and lost treasure, as Antonia's search for the truth behind a Roman poet's riddle intertwines with a love that defies time and tragedy in the hills of Provence), the following year.
+Paver's first adult historical novel, Without Charity, was published in 2000.
+The novel moves between modern London, Edwardian England and the Boer War.
+It was followed in 2001 by A Place in the Hills, set in Provence.

-Other standalone works include the ghost novel, Dark Matter (2010), a chilling tale of isolation and terror set in the Arctic, which was nominated for a Shirley Jackson Award for Best Novel; Thin Air (2016), a tale of mountaineering and supernatural terror in the Himalayas; and Wakenhyrst (2019), a gothic thriller about a young girl uncovering dark secrets in the Fens.
-Her forthcoming novel, Rainforest, described as "an 'immersive' companion story to Dark Matter and Thin Air", is set to be published in 2025.
+Her later standalone works include the ghost novel Dark Matter (2010), set in the Arctic, which was nominated for a Shirley Jackson Award for Best Novel; Thin Air (2016), a supernatural mountaineering novel set in the Himalayas; and Wakenhyrst (2019), a gothic novel set in the Fens.
+Rainforest, described by The Bookseller as an "immersive" companion story to Dark Matter and Thin Air, was published in 2025.

 Daughters of Eden

-Paver's Daughters of Eden trilogy, was published from 2002 to 2005, consisting of The Shadow Catcher (a tale of betrayal and redemption, as Madeleine journeys from Victorian Scotland to a decaying Jamaican plantation to confront her family's dark legacy), Fever Hill (set in Jamaica in 1903, the story follows Sophie Monroe as she uncovers family secrets and confronts prejudice to save the plantation she loves), and The Serpent's Tooth (set against the backdrop of World War I, the story follows Belle as she battles secrets, tragedy, and war to find love, friendship, and redemption).
+Paver's Daughters of Eden trilogy was published from 2002 to 2005.
+It consists of The Shadow Catcher, in which Madeleine travels from Victorian Scotland to a Jamaican plantation; Fever Hill, set in Jamaica in 1903; and The Serpent's Tooth, set during the First World War.